-- A Non-"Z" classified employee who is appointed to a position in another department shall have his or her entire compensatory time balances paid out at the rate of the underlying classification prior to appointment. - A Non-"Z" classified employee who is appointed to a position in a higher, Non-"Z" designated classification or who is appointed to a position in a "Z" designated classification shall have his or her entire compensatory time balances paid out at the rate of the lower classification prior to promotion. - 202.
-Only the use of any sick leave shall be excluded from determining hours worked in excess of forty (40) hours in a week for determining eligibility for overtime payment.
+- 187. Non-"Z" classified employees who are appointed to a position in another department shall have their entire compensatory time balances paid out at the rate of the underlying classification prior to appointment. - Non-"Z" classified employees who are appointed to a position in a higher, Non-"Z" designated classification or who are appointed to a position in a "Z" designated classification shall have their entire compensatory time balances paid out at the rate of the lower classification prior to promotion.